threeplanetssoftware/apple_cloud_notes_parser/.github/ISSUE_TEMPLATE/ztypeuti-addition.md

 ---
 name: ZTYPEUTI Addition
 about: Use this template to request the addition of a new ZTYPEUTI.
-Commonly used if you received a message like "[UTI] is unrecognized ZTYPEUTI, please submit a bug report to this project's GitHub repo to report this"
+Commonly used if you received a message like "[UTI] is unrecognized ZTYPEUTI..."
 title: "[UTI to add] is Unrecognized ZTYPEUTI"
 labels: ''
 assignees: ''